US-focused overview. Rules vary by state and by supplier. This is practical guidance, not legal or tax advice.

 Buying in bulk is not illegal.
 Problems usually arise when someone incorrectly claims a tax exemption or misuses a resale certificate for items they do not resell.

-A lot of people search for this because they want wholesale pricing from suppliers, but they’re not “officially” set up yet.
-Maybe you’re starting a side hustle.
-Maybe you’re buying in bulk for events.
-Or maybe you’re testing products before you commit to building a real store.
+A lot of people search for this because they want wholesale pricing from suppliers, but they are not fully set up as a business yet.
+Maybe you are testing a product idea.
+Maybe you are buying bulk inventory for a small side hustle.
+Or maybe you want to compare supplier pricing before registering everything properly.

-This guide explains the legit ways to buy wholesale without a business license, and when it’s smarter to get set up properly.
+This guide explains when you can buy wholesale without a business license, when you should not, and what to set up if you want to resell products the right way.

 What wholesalers mean by “business license” (most of the time)